* Does True Love Exist? Pick up my book at the Amazon store here.

-That’s it, friends – 15 strategies to find someone you’re compatible with which can often be more fulfilling than your dream knight in shining armor or flawless prince (both who don’t exist!).
+That’s it, friends – how to find someone you’re compatible with which can often be more fulfilling and lasting than true love.

 My final caveat is simply to take things slow and not rush into anything you’ll regret later.
 If you think someone is compatible, give it some time to see if the person has long-term potential.

-Be conscious in your dating by being aware of some of the advice here and allow your intuition to lead the way.
+Be conscious of your dating by being aware of some of the true love tips here and allow your intuition to lead the way.

 Your turn – does true love exist?
-How did you find the right person for you?
+What are you going to do to find true love?